Get Your Skin Together – 10 Guidelines for Healthy Skin

 I’m a sugar addict, so I know this first hand.
 As people age, proteins in the body can become damaged through the introduction of AGEs (advanced glycation end product) — one of the key factors in aging of the skin.

 The more sugar you eat, whether processed or natural, the more AGEs are produced.
-When the body is overwhelmed with AGEs, collagen becomes compromised.
+When the body is overwhelmed with AGEs, collagen and your healthy skin become compromised.
 Effects of the glycation process at the cellular level of the skin’s structure may result in wrinkling, loss of elasticity, stiffness, accelerated aging and compromised barrier function.

 Not only does it cause “intrinsic aging” (aging within the body from internal sources) but the environment of our “gut” wreaks havoc from the candida produced from all this sugar.